Ecotrust/madrona/docs/features.rst

 ==========================

-The show template is used to render sidebar content for a feature within the MarineMap interface, and can also be used to render a printable and bookmarkable page for it.
+The show template is used to render sidebar content for a feature within the Madrona interface, and can also be used to render a printable and bookmarkable page for it.
 This template can be placed in any template directory by default under ``{{slug}}/show.html``.
 Subdirectories are used to allow for overriding templates as mentioned in the